What is the Private Placement of Shares?

 This placement leads to dilution of the ownership of the existing shareholders to a proportion of the size of this placement.
 This is because new shares are issued and the holdings of the existing shareholders remain the same.
 Let us see an example:

-This dilution of share normally leads to the decline of the share price; the impact of this placement can be considered as similar to that of stock split.
-However, such an impact can be seen only in short-term, a long-term effect on the price would take into account the utilization of funds by the Company raised during this placement.
+This dilution of a share normally leads to the decline of the share price; the impact of this placement can be considered as similar to that of a stock splitStock SplitStock split, also known as share split, is the process by which companies divide their existing outstanding shares into multiple shares, such as 3 shares for every 1 owned, 2 shares for every 1 held, and so on.
+The company's market capitalization remains unchanged during a stock split because, while the number of shares grows, the price per share decreases correspondingly..
+However, such an impact can be seen only in the short-term, a long-term effect on the price would take into account the utilization of funds by the Company raised during this placement.
 If the Company does a private placement of shares to raise capital for a project which could provide better returns; extra profits and revenue from such a project will impact the share price thus pushing it higher.

 Private Placement Program Advantages